-If you have decided to let your property in Spain and receive Rental Income you are obliged to present tax returns every quarter if you are Non-Resident in Spain.
+If you have decided to let your property in Spain and receive Rental Income you are obliged to file a tax return every quarter if you are Non-Resident in Spain.

 This means that you spend less than half the year in Spain and normally pay taxes in another country.
 If you are a Resident, please click here to go to our page for Residents taxes.